dorumrr/interview-test-metoffice/README.md

 ## Notes

-For future availability of this test, all the .json files (simulated data) have been stored locally and no longer retrieved from interviewer's AWS S3.
+For future availability of this test, all the .json files (simulated data) have been stored locally and no longer retrieved from S3.

-It wasn't mntioned, on purpose, but there was no agregated data for UK, as is actually composed of all three regions and would have been useless for the purpose of this test, therefore the data had to be be processed in the controller to be displayed correctly.

 ---